Avaiga/taipy/README.md

 <br />

 > ⚠️ Keep in mind, in this example, we're using a very basic pipeline that consists of just one task.
 However,<br />
-> Taipy is capable of handling much more complex pipelines 🚀
+> Taipy is capable of handling operations of much more complex pipelines 🚀

 <br />